tschiemer/midimessage/README.md

 Intended for usage with frameworks (such as https://github.com/thestk/rtmidi) that do not provide these basics.

+No particular structures are enforced such that you can take from it what you want.

 ## Contained contants & un-/packers

+- (many) MIDI Message constants + enumerations
 - Manufacturer Id list
 - Standard/Common CC list
+- *packers* construct the right byte sequence for a particular message ASSERTing valid parameters
+- *unpackers* for a specific message type try to parse the given byte sequence thereby validating the byte sequence (could be used in any combination)
+- packers and unpackers are always complementary and are available as literal-based and struct-based variants
+- *structs* and *types* help to create a unified interface and make handling easier

 * tt = to test